lulu-2021/company_scope/README.md

 will typically be added to the ApplicationController.
 However they can be split into child-controllers dependent on the layout of the application.

-All Controllers that inherit from the Controller that implements the "acts_as_company_filter" will have an around filter applied that set the Company class attribute required for the scoping process.
+All Controllers that inherit from the Controller that implements the acts_as_company_filter will have an around filter applied that set the Company class attribute required for the scoping process.

-The "company_setup" method adds some helper methods that are available to all child controllers.
+The 'company_setup' method adds some helper methods that are available to all child controllers.

 * company_setup
 * set_scoping_class :company
 * acts_as_company_filter

-The "set_scoping_class :company" method tells CompanyScope that we have a model called Company, and it will be the model that all others will be scoped with.
+The 'set_scoping_class :company' method tells CompanyScope that we have a model called Company, and it will be the model that all others will be scoped with.
 The method parameter defaults to :company but can be another model of your choosing such as Account.
 Each model that is scoped by the Company needs to have the company_id column.

-NB: The "CompanyScope" gem does not handle the process of adding migrations or changes to the DB.
+NB: The 'CompanyScope' gem does not handle the process of adding migrations or changes to the DB.

-### Scoping your models ###
+### Scoping your models

-* The "acts_as_guardian" method injects the behaviour required for the scoping model.
-The model needs to have a string column that is called by the "model"_name i.e. 'company_name'.
+* The 'acts_as_guardian' method injects the behaviour required for the scoping model.
+The model needs to have a string column that is called by the 'model'_name i.e. 'company_name'.
 The gem adds a uniqueness validator.
 NB to ensure this will not cause race conditions at the DB level you really need to add an index for this column.